 There may be situations when the Case Manager will want to involve the Police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 Where there is no such evidence, the Case Manager should discuss the concern or allegation with the LADO to help determine whether Police involvement is necessary.

-To report a concern in writing to the LADO, the notification form (available from the Cumbria SCP website for use by schools in either Cumberland or Westmorland and Furness Council) must be used.
+To report a concern in writing to the LADO, the notification form (available from the Cumbria SCP website) must be used.
 The form can also be accessed by the following link: LADO - 'Position of Trust' Referral Form.

-Completed forms must be sent to the LADO, using any of the following methods:
+Completed forms must be sent to the LADO, Cumbria Safeguarding Hub, using any of the following methods: